mhbadiei/Deep-Learning-UT/README.md

 ** f.
 (Optional) Utilize spectrogram tools to convert audio frames into images.
 Combine CNN and RNN architectures to make predictions and compare the results with the best-performing models from previous sections.

+## Mini Project 3: GANs

+### Question 1: AC-GAN

+In this section, we will examine the AC-GAN network.
+This network has the ability to generate images while considering their class labels.
+You can view the article related to this network [here](link to the article).

+* a.
+Explain the AC-GAN network's mechanism.

+* b.
+Implement the network using the Cifar-11 dataset.
+Display error plots along with a few generated images.

+* c.
+To examine the effect of optimizers, train the network once with Adam and once with RMSprop, considering the same number of epochs.
+Analyze and report the results of these two optimizers.

+* d.
+(Optional) Instead of the generator structure in the article, use the Net-U network and implement the AC-GAN network as described in part (b).
+Report the results.

+Note: If training the network takes a long time, consider adjusting the total number of epochs so that the generated images are recognizable, and high quality is not necessary.
+Question 2: Deep Convolutional GAN (DCGAN)

+In this question, the goal is to implement a Deep Convolutional GAN (DCGAN), which is a simple GAN network using convolutional neural networks for the discriminator and transposed convolutions for the generator.
+You need to specify three components: the generator, the discriminator, and the training process.
+Pseudo code for the training process is provided to help you with the translation from mathematics to code.

+* a.
+Implement the DCGAN architecture for image generation.
+Use a dataset containing emoji images for learning and evaluating the training process.
+You can use datasets available at [dataset-emoji-full-om/subinium/emoji](link to the dataset).

+* b.
+Describe several strategies for stabilizing GAN training.
+Explain the Gradient Penalty, one of these strategies, and incorporate it into your implementation.
+Repeat the training process and compare the results with the previous section.
+Briefly explain the usefulness of this idea.

+* c.
+Experiment with different hyperparameter values during the learning process.
+Could they stabilize the training process?
+Why or why not?

+* d.
+Instead of using deconvolution layers in the generator architecture, use upsampling layers and train the model.
+Compare the results.

+* e.
+(Optional) Explain the idea behind the InfoGAN article briefly, incorporate it into your implementation, and compare the results with the best-performing network from the previous sections.

+### Question 3: WGAN (Wasserstein GAN)

+GAN networks have various issues, such as instability, vanishing gradients, and mode collapse.
+To address these issues, different solutions have been proposed.
+You are asked to examine some of these solutions:

+* I. Discuss and implement label smoothing and adding noise techniques to stabilize GAN training.
+Modify the previously designed DCGAN architecture accordingly and provide results for the dataset used in the previous question or CIFAR-11.

+* II.
+Explain Wasserstein Loss and its differences from the loss used in previous GANs.
+Implement the WGAN architecture and provide results for the dataset used in the previous question or CIFAR-11.

+* III.
+(Optional) Work on image/video colorization.
+Download an animation (e.g., Dragonball), extract frames, convert them to lineart using an edge detector, and implement a GAN that generates colorized versions of the frames.
+Provide results.

+## Extra: RL

+### Question 1: CartPole
+In this question, you are required to design and train a neural network using the Gradient Policy Method by studying the CartPole environment, aiming to solve this problem.
+Please provide a detailed report that includes all the training steps and explanations.
+Your grade will be based on your understanding of what you have learned and implemented during the exercise.

+* a.
+Start by solving the problem and plot the average scores obtained up to each step.
+(75 points)

+* b.
+If you have a very complex problem with thousands of actions and states, suggest a method better than the policy gradient that does not require placing a neuron for each action in the last layer.